 The classic hymn “Jesus Loves Me” is a favorite Sunday school song loved by generations of children!
-Keep reading to learn the story behind this inspirational song that spreads joy and love to both children and adults worldwide.
-Then watch a beautifully illustrated original video and print a keepsake PDF of the lyrics.
+Keep reading to learn the story behind this inspirational song that spreads joy and love to children and adults worldwide.
+Then watch a beautifully illustrated original video and print a keepsake PDF of the lyrics and bookmarks.

 Jesus Loves Me